 Throughout this time, I began creating several copper sculptures in my spare time.
 I enjoyed this hobby but dreamed of producing something that would appeal to a larger audience.
 Since the condensate neutralizers on the market were not what they could be, I decided that I could develop a better product.
 With $2,500 and a desire, I began making condensate neutralizers for the company for which I had been working.

 Soon after I developed the new condensate neutralizer, a manufacturer’s representative in the area became interested and decided to add the line to their portfolio.
 With the support of my wife Dottie and a strong desire to succeed, we started MB Designs in 2011.
 Our sales throughout North America grew each year, and we gained recognition and new customers along the way.
 We decided to create a logo and a brand for our line of condensate neutralizers and that is how Neutrasafe got its name.
 We trademarked the name Neutra-Safe® and in 2012, changed our company name and incorporated the Neutrasafe Corporation.

 Our sales and our need for space continued to grow each year.
 In 2014, we leased a 1,500 square foot warehouse/office space and in 2016 acquired an additional 1,500 square foot space in order to keep up with demand.
 We continue to research and test our products to ensure superior performance and quality, making improvements and upgrades along the way.

 In 2016, after three years of research and development, we added a new market offering, the Neutrasafe System Feeder, in order to improve on the glycol feeders on the market today.

 We work hard to separate ourselves from the competition.
 We are proud of how we began, where we are today, and what the future holds.
 Our commitment to quality, value, and customer service continues to manifest itself in all we do.
-Our line of condensate neutralizers and system feeder are sold through manufacturing reps throughout the U.S. and Canada.
+Our line of condensate neutralizers and system feeder are sold through manufacturing reps throughout the U.S., Canada and abroad.